 Acquisition Phase Ecommerce Metrics

-These metrics look at how you’re attracting customers to your website.
+These metrics look at the ways customers arrive at a website.

-You can track traffic by channel through an online analytics platform.
-Read our guide to learn more about improving SEO for your ecommerce website.
+Analytics platforms can track traffic by channel.
+(Read our guide to learn more about improving SEO for your ecommerce website.)

-This metric uses revenue by channel to help you better understand how successful your marketing investments are in attracting customers.
+This metric uses revenue by channel to identify how successful marketing investments are in attracting customers.
 The formula is similar to the cost per acquisition formula, except it focuses on costs for a specific channel.

-The metric can help you determine the best investment of your money to attract new customers.
-Most new customer acquisition efforts are tracked as marketing campaigns and website analytics tools like Google Analytics can filter traffic sources and channels/mediums.
+The metric determines the best investment for attracting new customers.
+Most new customer acquisition efforts are tracked as marketing campaigns; website analytics tools can filter traffic sources and channels/mediums.

-An email open rate is the percentage of people who receive and open marketing emails from your company.
-Your email marketing or marketing automation system can track this metric.
+An email open rate is the percentage of people who receive and open marketing emails from a company.
+Email marketing or marketing automation systems can track this metric.

-The email open rate might vary based on the day, time of day or time of year you send an email or the frequency with which you send them.
-You can learn more about marketing metrics by reading our post on marketing KPIs and metrics.
+The email open rate might vary based on the day, time of day, or time of year in which an email was sent, along with the frequency of messages sent in a campaign.
+(Learn more about marketing KPIs and metrics.)

-A company's unsubscribe rate is the percentage of subscribers on your email list who unsubscribe from regular newsletters or other emails.
+An unsubscribe rate is the percentage of subscribers on an email list who unsubscribe from regular newsletters or other emails.

 Unsubscribe rate = Unsubscribe requests / Total number of emails sent to list

-This metric monitors the expansion of your email subscribers.
-The number changes as new people sign up to receive your emails, and others unsubscribe from your emails.
+This metric monitors the expansion of email subscription lists.
+The number changes as new people sign up to receive emails and others unsubscribe from the list.

 Email list growth rate = (New subscribers during period – People who unsubscribed during period) / Total subscribers at beginning of period x 100

-This formula measures the percentage of email recipients who open and click the email and take another intended action like completing a purchase or downloading a brochure.
+This formula measures the percentage of email recipients who open messages and take another intended action, such as completing a purchase or downloading a brochure.

-This rate calculates the number of email recipients who open the email and click on a link to your website.
+This rate calculates the number of email recipients who open the email and click on a link.

 Ecommerce Conversion Metrics

-These metrics demonstrate how effectively your company's ecommerce site is in converting visitors into customers:
+These metrics demonstrate how effective an ecommerce site is in converting visitors into customers.

-A more specific version of your overall sales conversion rate, this metric tracks your sales conversions based on which channel brought the visitor to your website.
-For example, you might monitor the conversion rate of social media ads, third-party website ads or organic search engine rankings.
+A more specific version of the overall sales conversion rate, this metric tracks sales conversions based on the channel that drove the arrival.
+For example, a company may track separate conversion rates by social media ads, third-party website ads, or organic search engine rankings.

 Conversion rate by channel = Total sales derived from specific marketing channel / Total visits from specific channel x 100

-This metric measures the percentage of website visitors who add products to a virtual shopping cart, including those who add products but don't actually make a purchase.
+This metric measures the percentage of website visitors who add products to their virtual shopping carts, including those who add products but don’t actually make a purchase.

 Checkout abandonment rate = 1 – (Completed purchases / Number of checkout processes started but abandoned) X 100

-This measures the average order value explained earlier, but based on the channel that brought the customer to your website.
+This measures the AOV explained above but is based on the channel that brought the customer to a website.

 Average order value by channel = Dollar value of all sales through specific channel / Number of sales initiated by that channel